sooftware/Fairseq-Listen-Attend-Spell/README.md

 ※ Comparison criterion is WER (Word Error Rate)
 ※ The result of VGC-Transformer was obtained through Speech Recognition Example of fairseq

+## Troubleshoots and Contributing
+If you have any questions, bug reports, and feature requests, please [open an issue](https://github.com/sooftware/Fairseq-Listen-Attend-Spell/issues) on Github.
+I appreciate any kind of feedback or contribution.
+Feel free to proceed with small issues like bug fixes, documentation improvement.
+For major contributions and new features, please discuss with the collaborators in corresponding issues.

 ## Author
 - Soohwan Kim [@sooftware](https://github.com/sooftware)
 - Contacts: kaki.brain@kakaobrain.com